 Triangle Calculator

-Our free online triangle calculator helps you find all the properties of a triangle including sides, angles, area, perimeter, and more.
+Our advanced triangle calculator helps you find all properties of a triangle including sides, angles, area, perimeter, and more.
 Simply enter at least 3 values (including at least one side) and let our calculator do the rest.
-Perfect for students, teachers, engineers, and anyone working with triangles.

 Triangle Input